WRITER, EDITOR & CONTENT STRATEGIST

 - American Petroleum Institute – Writing/blogging (policy/regulatory issues)

-- National Journal – Reporting/writing sponsored content
+- National Journal – Reporting/writing sponsored content on energy topics

 - Project Time Off – Contributor, Upside of Downtime blog